-Council's Policy No. 4.2.16 - CEO Annual Performance Review sets out the manner in which this annual review is to be conducted.
+The CEO Annual Performance Review Policy sets out the manner in which this annual review is to be conducted.

 Employee performance review

 In accordance with the Act, the performance of all employees is to be reviewed at least once in relation to every year of their employment.